 Mining and business operations

-Taxation of cryptocurrency exchanges
+Taxation of exchange of cryptocurrency

 Reporting and declaration